Top 7 Frost Protection Diesel and Kerosene Stable Units in Canada for 2026

 Frequently Asked Questions

-Dura Heat DH2304S 23,800 BTU Indoor Kerosene Heater features: Approximately 23,800 BTU output suited to medium-sized indoor stable spaces, Designed for indoor use with stable, consistent heat delivery, User-friendly controls and integrated safety features for worry-free operation.
+The Dura Heat DH2304S 23,800 BTU Indoor Kerosene Heater delivers approximately 23,800 BTU output, designed for indoor use with steady, consistent heat delivery for medium-sized stable spaces; it’s rated 3.7.

 Conclusion